Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation

 \subsection{Impact of Data Set Size and Domain Divergence on FT and ITTL}

 In these experiments, we varied the data set size of both the intermediate and final stages.
-The smallest size is 1k {(termed ``small")} and the maximum size is 25k (termed ``large")\footnote{These terms for dataset sizes are simply relative.
+The smallest size is 1k {(termed ``small'')} and the maximum size is 25k (termed ``large'')\footnote{These terms for dataset sizes are simply relative.
 In Ranathunga et al.'s~\cite{ranathunga2021neural}, even 25k parallel data is considered an extremely small data setup.
 However, the maximum data size we can use is bound by domain data availability.}, where 25k is the largest common size across all three domains (see Table~\ref{tab:data-details}).
-Note that we reused the experiments results of single ITTL of our previous research~\cite{nayak2023leveraging}.
 For clarity, we used a selected set of EN-XX experiment results for our discussion; full results for EN-XX and XX-EN are in Appendix~\ref{sec:resulttables}.

-To identify the best-performing technique under different data setups, we {analyzed the results with respect to dataset sizes} of the intermediate (IM) and final (FI) stages in the following four combinations (recall that Adelani et al.~\cite{adelani2022few} considered only the large-small data setup): 1) \textbf{small-small } (IM data 1k - TD data 1k); 2) \textbf{large-small} (IM data 25k - TD data 1k); 3) \textbf{small-large} (IM data 1k - TD data 25k); 4) \textbf{large-large} (IM data 25k - TD data 25k).
+To identify the best-performing technique under different data setups, we {analyzed the results with respect to dataset sizes} of the intermediate (IM) and final (FI) stages in the following four combinations (recall that Adelani et al.~\cite{adelani2022few} considered only the large-small data setup): 1) \textbf{small-small } (IM data 1k - FI data 1k); 2) \textbf{large-small} (IM data 25k - FI data 1k); 3) \textbf{small-large} (IM data 1k - FI data 25k); 4) \textbf{large-large} (IM data 25k - FI data 25k).